Chris Brown Fast Facts

 May 27, 2009 - A photographer files a lawsuit against Brown, claiming Brown's bodyguards roughed him up outside a fitness center when he took a photo of the R&B singer.
 The lawsuit is later settled in 2010.

 June 22, 2009 - Enters a guilty plea to one felony count of assault with the intent of doing great bodily injury in connection to the February assault.
-He is later sentenced to five years' probation, must serve 180 days (about 1,400 hours) in labor-oriented service and also undergo a year-long domestic-violence counseling class.
+He is later sentenced to five years' probation, and must serve 180 days (about 1,400 hours) in labor-oriented service, and undergo a year-long domestic-violence counseling class.

 July 2009 - Makes a public apology about the February assault in a video statement posted on his personal website.